rakugoteam/Rakugo-archive/README.md

 or like my friend call it *Story Management Plugin*.

 The idea is to have a ready to use plug-in for stories, so developers can create narrative driven games with all the amazing features and tools of Godot 3.1+.

-Now you can support this project by [Patreon](https://www.patreon.com/jebedaia360).

 You can download 1.0 for Godot 3.0 [here](https://github.com/jebedaia360/Rakugo/releases).